CodePath-iOS-Final-Project/GymSwift/README.md

     * Allow users to interact with GymSwift users and post progress and include messages of encouragement.
 * Settings Screen
     * People can set app notification settings, change profile pic, update their preferred workout and light/dark mode feature.
+* Workout Journal Screen
+    * People can jot their notes for their workouts and create new posts as well as delete any existing posts.